 Municipal bond market

-The evolving fixed income market environment
+The evolving fixed income market environment Key 2021 themes

-- Central banks remain extraordinarily accommodative.
+- Central banks remain accommodative, but reducing extraordinary measures.

-- Fiscal policy supports growth.
+- Fiscal policy supports growth, but set to fade.

 - Given full valuations, credit selection will be key.